 Galanthus is suitable for part shade under deciduous trees and shrubs, rock gardens, at the fronts of borders or in front of flowering shrubs, in lawns, or along woodland paths.
 It prefers moist, humus-rich soils, partial shade, and cooler climates.

-Add some interest to your garden with
+Add some interest to your garden

 Interested in adding gorgeous Galanthus to your garden?
 Download the 2020 Dormant Bulb list and send any orders to firstname.lastname@example.org.

 Galanthus is commonly known as snowdrop.
 The name Galanthus comes from the Greek gala (milk) and anthos (flower).

 A snowdrop plant looks like three drops of milk hanging from a stem.
 There are 75 different species and varieties of snowdrops all of which are white.